nickassafkirk/Cartel-Coffee/README.md

 ---
 ## Overview

 The purpose of this project is to build a mobile responsive website for a new coffee shop in Dublin called Cartel coffee.
-The Business wants to increase their online visibility, increase revenue and to attract new customers.
-They want to introduce the ability to receive takeaway orders and start selling online.
-They want to use the site as a platform to update customers on business changes and to continue trading if restaurants are forced to close during Covid-19 restrictions.
+By creating this site the business wants to increase their online visibility, increase revenue and to attract new customers to their business.
+They wish to introduce the ability to receive takeaway orders and start selling coffee and associated products online.
+They want to use the site as a platform to update customers on business changes and news and as a means to continue trading if restaurant is forced to close during Covid-19 lockdown restrictions.
-The goal is to build a mobile first site which meets the intial business needs while providing an excellent user experience for site users.
+The goal of this project is to build a mobile first site which meets the intial business needs while providing an excellent user experience for site users.

 **NB:** *This is a theoretical business created for educational purposes only*

 ---
 ## UX

-The intention of this site is to allow new and existing users to find the business, learn about the business and to convert into physical customers at the business's location or virtual customers via ordering online, over the phone and by email.
+The intention of this site is to enable new and existing users, who are searching online, to find cartel coffee and to learn about the business's background, products and services.

-To provide a great user experience it is important that information is displayed clearly in a logical order of importance.
+The primary business goal is to convert customers who are landing on the site into physical customers at the business's location.
+To achieve this goal the site's key focus is to provide the means to enable customers to make bookings to dine at the store, to order food for collection at the business's physical location and to generate general enquiries from potential customers landing on the site.

+The secondary goal of this site is to generate new revenue streams by offering coffee and associated products for sale online, by phone or email and to provide takeaway options by linking to 3rd party takeaway apps such as deliveroo, just eat, uber eats etc...

-As this website is designed to provide several distinct functions (contact, buy, order and inform), for a broad range of users, emphasis has been made to create multiple interlinking navigation methods so that customers can find and source the information that is relevant to them while ignoring information that may not be relevant at that moment.
+As this website is designed to provide several distinct functions (contact, order, buy and inform), for a broad range of users, emphasis has been made to create multiple inter-linking navigation methods so that customers can find and source the information that is relevant to them while ignoring information that may not be relevant at that moment.
+To provide a great user experience every effort has been made to ensure that information is displayed clearly in a logical order of importance.

-To increase brand awareness and provide a consistent experience for online and offline customers, the website has been designed to mirror the styling and motif that customers experience while visiting the business's physical location.
+To increase brand awareness and provide a consistent user experience for online and offline customers, the website has been designed to mirror the styling and motif that customers experience while visiting the business's physical location.
-As this is an imagined business the images used in the homepage carousel have been chosen to reflect the business's physical location.
+As this is an imagined business the images depicted in the homepage carousel have been chosen to reflect the business's physical location.

 ---
 ## Strategy

+### Ideal User
+The ideal customer for this site is:
+* Age 21-55 with mid to high income.
+* Has disposable income.
+* Living within a 5km radius of the business.
+* Working within a 2km radius of the business.
+* A regular coffee drinker.
+* A person who enjoys dining out regularly.
+* A person who enjoys meeting friends for lunch, dinner, coffee etc...
+* A person who brews coffee at home or in the office.
+* A person who orders takeaway frequently.

-### User goals
+### User Goals
 * Users want to know the purpose of the site immediately.
 * Users want to learn more about the business.
 * Users want to view the business's menus.